TheHylianLegend/MainePad-Finder/Phase2/Queries/Query Optimization & Indexing.md

 ## Optimized Queries
 ### Query 1: Top Rated Properties In A City
-**Goal of query:** For a given city (e.g., Portland), find all properties in that city and sort them by their average review stars, highest first.
+**Goal of Query:** For a given city (e.g., Portland), find all properties in that city and sort them by their average review stars, highest first.

 **Tables involved:**
 ```sql